 Why try Gua sha?

-While Gua sha can be used to treat mood, sleep, skin, and perimenopausal symptoms (among others), one benefit of Gua sha is musculoskeletal support for chronic pain.
+While Gua sha can be used for mood, sleep, skin, and perimenopausal symptoms (among others), one benefit of Gua sha is musculoskeletal support for chronic discomfort.
 Because we are highlighting musculoskeletal health this month, that will be our focus here, too.

-When it comes to pain in the joints and body, non-steroidal anti-inflammatory drugs (NSAIDs) are the most common prescription.
+When it comes to discomfort in the joints and body, non-steroidal anti-inflammatory drugs (NSAIDs) are the most common prescription.
 From 2011 to mid-2017, the FDA received more than 5.4 million reports of prescription drug adverse events, including more than 1 million deaths [2].
-Not all of these medicines are pain medications, of course.
-It does, however, provide some food for thought: can pain be managed without drugs?
+Not all of these medicines are medications, of course.
+It does, however, provide some food for thought: can physical comfort be managed without drugs?
 Or can drugs be complemented with manual therapy?

-Gua sha therapy, as an easy-to-use, noninvasive complementary intervention, has been demonstrated to exert both anti-inflammatory and pain-easing effects on lower back pain [1], neck pain [3], joint pain, and non-specific chronic pain and tension [4].
+Gua sha therapy, as an easy-to-use, noninvasive complementary intervention, has been demonstrated to exert both positive effects on inflammation and discomfort in the lower back [1], neck [3], and joints, along with non-specific, chronic discomfort and tension [4].

 What should I expect from a treatment??

-Depending on where your pain is focused, a Gua sha therapist will choose associated pressure points, lymph nodes, and vasculature to scrape.
-Don’t be surprised if pain in your knee sends your therapist to your back or buttocks for scraping.
+Depending on where your discomfort is focused, a Gua sha therapist will choose associated pressure points, lymph nodes, and vasculature to scrape.
+Don’t be surprised if knee issues send your therapist to your back or buttocks for scraping.
 The way qi energy moves through the body means everything is interconnected.

 Your therapist will likely use both a gentle scraping tool and oil of some sort on the skin.
 The pressure of each stroke will be increasingly strong and steady and may be uncomfortable at times.
 However, the treatment shouldn’t be painful.
 Speak up if this is the case.